 Ok – so at this point you’ve hopefully figured out whether your idea is an invention or if it’s still in the idea stage?
 You’ve also hired a Patent Attorney or done the homework yourself to confirm that your idea is patentable?

-If so, you are ready to learn how to write and file a patent application!
+If so, you are ready to learn how to write a patent application and file it!
 Keep reading!

 If not, and you can’t undeniably answer the question, can I patent my idea, please stop right now and read through my blog article: How to Patent an Idea in 13 Steps.